Identity Theft of Children in Foster Care

 - Request the credit reporting agency place an initial fraud alert lasting up to a year on the child’s file.

 This will require creditors to verify identity before granting credit to someone.
-This extra precaution will prevent fraudsters from applying for credit in the child’s name.
+This extra precaution may prevent fraudsters from applying for credit in the child’s name.

 - Request a credit/security freeze to stop a creditor from getting a child’s credit report.